 Results can be given to someone other than the patient if previously arranged with Doctor.

 The results of tests carried out during hospital visits are not normally sent to the practice.

-Results for patients over 16yrs can only be given to the patient.
+Results for patients over 16 years of age can only be given to the patient.

 Book your Blood Test appointment online on the Princess Alexandra Hospital website.